Creating import report definitions for line items

 See Renaming line item report files.

 6. Specify a report information type in the Type field.
-Select one of these types to identify the Pillar application report in which you intend to import data:
+Select one of these types to identify the Pillar application report to import data:

 • Assets